remult/remult/docs/docs/ref_repository.md

    * **createIfNotFound** - If set to true and an item is not found, it's created and returned
 ## query
 An alternative form of fetching data from the API server, which is intended for operating on large numbers of entity objects.

+It also has it's own paging mechanism that can be used n paging scenarios.

+The `query` method doesn't return an array (as the `find` method) and instead returns an `iterable` `QueryResult` object which supports iterations using the JavaScript `for await` statement.

    *example*